Table tennis: Notable players

 An official hall of fame exists at the ITTF Museum.
 A Grand Slam is earned by a player who wins singles crowns at the Olympic Games, World Championships, and World Cup.
 Jan-Ove Waldner of Sweden first completed the grand slam at 1992 Olympic Games.
 Deng Yaping of China is the first female recorded at the inaugural Women's World Cup in 1996.
 The following table presents an exhaustive list of all players to have completed a grand slam.

-Jean-Philippe Gatien, Wang Hao and Fan Zhendong won both the World Championships and the World Cup, but lost in the gold medal matches at the Olympics.
-Jörgen Persson also won the titles except the Olympic Games.
+Jean-Philippe Gatien, Wang Hao and Sun Yingsha won both the World Championships and the World Cup, but lost in the gold medal matches at the Olympics.
+Ma Lin and Chen Meng won both the Olympic gold and the World Cup, but lost in the finals of the World Championships.
+Jörgen Persson and Liu Shiwen also won the titles except the Olympic Games.
 Persson is one of the five table tennis players to have competed at seven Olympic Games.
-Ma Lin and Chen Meng won both the Olympic gold and the World Cup, but lost in the finals of the World Championships.
+Zhang Yining and Ma Long are the only players to have completed the grand slam twice.